|Ordered||16 Oct 1939|

 15 Jul 1942

 22.07 hrs, ENE of Port Said, Egypt: After firing at the aircraft (misidentified as a Sunderland) with the 20mm flak guns as it approached, the Germans observed hits on the aircraft, which passed over the boat without dropping bombs.
-U-561 then dived, but was again attacked on surfacing at 23.15 hours.
+U-561 then dived, but was again attacked on surfacing at 23.15 hrs.
 Again scoring further hits with the flak guns, the Germans watched as the aircraft caught fire, jettisoned its bomb load and crashed into the sea.
-The crew of 7 all died.
+All seven aircrew died.
 (Sources: Franks/Zimmerman)

 1 recorded attack on this boat.